chrismccord/coffeekup_rails/README.md

-#Coffeekup Rails
+#CoffeeKup Rails
-Coffeekup Rails is an asset pipeline engine/preprocessor for [coffeekup](http://coffeekup.org/) template files.
+CoffeeKup Rails is an asset pipeline engine/preprocessor for [coffeekup](http://coffeekup.org/) template files.
 Simply place your coffeekup templates in a configured asset directory with a .js.ck extension and they will be automatically available as precompiled js templates.
 ##Example
-Say your client side views live in `/app/assets/javascripts/views` (Coffeekup Rails default).
+Say your client side views live in `/app/assets/javascripts/views` (default).

 Given `/app/assets/javascripts/views/shared/hello.js.ck`: